-Often referred to as Queen Nanny, Nanny of the Maroons stands out in history as the only female among Jamaica’s National Heroes.
+Often referred to as Queen Nanny, Nanny of the Maroons stands out in history as the only woman among Jamaica’s National Heroes.
 She possessed that fierce fighting spirit generally associated with the courage of men.
 In fact, Nanny is described as a fearless Ashanti warrior who used militarist techniques to foul and beguile the English.

 Nanny sold into slavery